How To Create a Photographer Invoice + FREE Invoice Template

 5. Test out your invoice.

 Put it all together and send your first invoice to a client.
 Then ask yourself, does my client understand it or seem confused?
 Feel free to ask for feedback from your client.
 Then make adjustments based on what you learn.
+You can even create a sample invoice to show to friends or colleagues.
+Their input could help you perfect your format before you send it out to a client.

 How Long Should I Wait To Get My Photographer Invoice Paid?